rbaheti/protein-table/README.md

 # Future Work

-1. Make the UI same as the mocks provided via Figma.
+1. Ensure that the UI closely mirrors the design mockups.
-2. Add unit tests to test the application code.
+3. Add unit tests to test the application code.
-3. Make pagination work without calling useQuery.
+4. Make pagination work without calling useQuery.
 We are calling it right now since we don't know the exact number of protein samples count.
 This count is use for pagination.
-4. Modify code to incluse variables for static values.
+5. Modify code to incluse variables for static values.

 ## How to install and run the app: